 Beyond the additional costs that are included in short term rentals; the city of Santa Barbara is cracking down on properties that are rented out in the short term.
 Homes that aren’t zoned for short term rental business are under more scrutiny.
 After 2016, the city will aggressively police that market.
 They have hired staff and will call on rental ads that offer properties for the short term.
 If you are advertising such a property but you’re not within the zone for short term rentals, you will find yourself in the middle of a sting operation.
 They can fine you $10,000.
 This is really not worth the risk.
 A lot of this legal effort is put forth by the hotel lobby, which is trying to end the competition for the hotel business in town.
 Look into it closely if you’re thinking about doing a short term rental.

-If you want to talk more about the pros and cons of renting a property out in the short term, please contact us at Real Property Management Santa Barbara.
+If you want to talk more about the pros and cons of renting a property out in the short term, please contact us at Santa Barbara Property Management.